ToolShedTested

 Why It Wins for Beginners

 The Milwaukee 2801-20 is the entry point into the M18 platform, and M18 is the ecosystem worth investing in if you ever plan to get serious about tools.
 Over 250 M18 tools exist -- including high-output batteries, the industry-best M18 FUEL line, and a full outdoor tool range.
-Buying the 2801-20 now means any battery you buy today will still work with your tools five or ten years from now.
+Buying the 2801-20 means the batteries purchased for this kit can still work with your tools five or ten years from now.

 The drill itself punches above what you would expect from a compact tool.
 At 500 in-lbs and 2.9 lbs, it handles everything a beginner would reasonably ask of it -- cabinet assembly, light framing, deck screws, anchor installation.
 The two-speed gearbox is smooth and the clutch feedback is crisp.